e-protocol/Raspberry_MiniPC/README.md

 This is a DC-DC 12-5V converter.
 It requires at least 12V 3A power supply.
 The raspberry curcuit itself requires at least 5V for stable work.
-The curcuit can be found at Project Photo/img-8.jpg
+The curcuit can be found at Project Photo/img-8.jpg There is a demonstartion short video of power ON/OFF

 NOTE!
 Under load the voltage goes down, so with help of mulimeter adjust the potentiometer to get voltage around 5.2-5.4V.
 The real PC power supply has lots of additional stuff: